Wyonegonic Covid-19 Practices For Summer 2021

 - Expectations of parents in case of a confirmed positive case.

-- Immunization of Staff persons is strongly encouraged but not required
+- Vaccination of Staff persons is strongly encouraged but not required

-- Immunization of Campers if eligible is strongly encouraged but not required
+- Vaccination of age eligible Campers is strongly encouraged but not required

-- Documentation of immunized person(s) within the camp community
+- Documentation of vaccinated person(s) within the camp community

-- Even with immunization of some campers and staff, Wyonegonic will not have community immunity to COVID-19 and thus will maintain additional multiple layers of mitigation.
+- We are a congregate community with a mix of vaccinated and non-vaccinated individuals.
+Even with vaccination of some campers and staff, Wyonegonic will not have community immunity to COVID-19 and thus will maintain additional multiple layers of mitigation.

 Health and safety are the top priorities at Wyonegonic.
-As the spring progresses, any information regarding operational guidance from the CDC and State of Maine authorities will be updated as appropriate.
-Wyonegonic reserves the right to make changes to the camp program, sessions and dates as necessary, based on CDC or Maine State guidelines.
+As the spring progresses, any information regarding operational guidance from the CDC will be updated as appropriate.
+Wyonegonic reserves the right to make changes to the camp program, sessions and dates as necessary, based on CDC guidelines.